damianhakert/damianhakert.github.io/source/_posts/2016-03-11-gitlab-intro-webcast.markdown

 image_title: '/images/unsplash/moving-parts.jpg'
 ---

-In our latest webcast, we highlighted
+In our latest webcast, we highlighted a typical daily workflow when using GitLab.
 We looked at features in GitLab which emphasize conversation, collaborating early, improving discoverability, and keeping your momentum going.

+[Job](http://twitter.com/jobvo) showed how he starts his day, checking his todo list, providing feedback on issues, line-by-line code review, and getting to work on his own commits.
+This demo is based on [GitLab Flow](http://doc.gitlab.com/ee/workflow/gitlab_flow.html) which is lightweight and scales easily for even large teams.
+Watch the recording below.

 Sign up to our [newsletter](https://about.gitlab.com/contact/#newsletter) so you don't miss our webcasts!